 Gordon is a very small city located in the state of Nebraska.
 With a population of 1,542 people and just one neighborhood, Gordon is the 71st largest community in Nebraska.
-Gordon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Gordon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce